Scaarus/nativedb/task/TaskPedSlideToCoord.md

 Slides a ped to the given coord.

-speed in mss will be clamped between 0.
+speed in ms/s will be clamped between 0.

 ## Parameters